10 Tips to Go Green in the Laundry Room

 No, we're not suggesting that you let your clothes sit in a soggy pile until they rot.
 But if you have fair weather, take advantage of it, and hang your clothes outside to dry.
-This also reduces wear and tear on your garments, allowing them to last longer, which offers other environmental benefits, since you won't be replacing them as quickly.
+This also reduces wear and tear on your garments, making them last longer, which offers additional environmental benefits, since you won't be replacing them as quickly.

 2. Select the right load size

-Many people forget to check and account for the load size when they're throwing a load in the wash.
-Even a high efficiency washer (recommended for additional energy savings) can't work as well when you have the wrong load size set, so make sure to dial back the size if you're doing a small load...or increase it if you have a lot of laundry.
+Many people forget to check and account for the load size when they're throwing a load into the wash.
+Even a high efficiency washer (recommended for additional energy savings) can't work as well when you have the wrong load size set, so dial back the size if you're doing a small load...or increase it when you have a lot of laundry.
 If your washer doesn't allow you to choose the load size, talk to your Phoenix plumber about installing a new washer with more environmentally friendly options.